fredcy/moodle-datatables/README.md

 The above general scheme allows one to apply DataTables to any table in the moodle core or plugins as long as one can construct the necessary CSS/jQuery selector to select those tables.
 In the above, `#page-admin-report-customsql-index .generaltable` is the selector.

-See test.php for an example page that employs DataTables.
+See test.php for an example plugin page that employs DataTables.
 The simplest case adds this to the page definition:

 ```
+$PAGE->requires->js_call_amd('tool_datatables/init', 'init',
-$PAGE->requires->js_call_amd('tool_datatables/init', 'init', array('.datatable', array()));
+                             array('.datatable', array()));
 ```
 Any table with the `datatable` class (matching the `.datatable` selector above) will get default DataTables features.
-The second parameter allows for passing options to DataTables.
+The second parameter allows for passing options to DataTables, just an empty `array()` in this case.

 Useful links